Emmanuel Olunkwa: Work

 Olunkwa has interviewed a diverse range of cultural figures, including artists and designers Jeff Koons, Glenn Ligon, and Marc Newson, curators Thelma Golden and Hamza Walker, architects Rem Koolhaas and Mabel O. Wilson, musicians Oneohtrix Point Never and Devonté Hynes, and writers Mary Gaitskill, Andrea Long Chu, Doreen St. Félix and Sarah Schulman among others.
 His photography has appeared in Dazed, Garage, Vogue, Cultured, and e-flux and spans across album covers, magazine profiles, and book covers.

 Olunkwa was a founding editor of Pioneer Works’s The Broadcast, a publication spanning art, music, science, and technology.

 In June 2020, Olunkwa founded E&Ko., a furniture line of chairs and floral-inspired birch plywood pieces, exhibited alongside artists such as Walter Price, Paul Chan, Wade Guyton, and Rachel Harrison at galleries like Greene Naftali in East Hampton, N. Y. That July, he co-founded November Magazine, a non-profit dedicated to publishing and programming around contemporary art and culture.
 Founded alongside Lauren O’Neill-Butler, the magazine includes Dawn Chan and Aria Dean as its founding editors.
 In the fall of 2021, he presented a new capsule collection of design work for SSENSE.

-In September 2021, Olunkwa was named editor of Pin-Up Magazine, a biannual publication focused on “architectural entertainment.”
-He became the magazine’s second editor, succeeding founder Felix Burrichter, who now serves as the magazine's creative and editorial director.
-Speaking to The New York Times, Olunkwa remarked, “Pin-Up prides itself on its rigorous optimism, so I want to continue complicating what this idea of ‘architectural entertainment’ can mean.”
-The first issue under his leadership explored the theme of “Radical Optimism.”
+In September 2021, Olunkwa was named editor of Pin-Up Magazine, a biannual publication focused on "architectural entertainment".
+He became the magazine's second editor, succeeding founder Felix Burrichter, who became its creative and editorial director.
+Speaking to The New York Times, Olunkwa said "Pin-Up prides itself on its rigorous optimism, so I want to continue complicating what this idea of 'architectural entertainment' can mean".
+The first issue under his leadership explored the theme of "radical optimism".